*POST UPDATED NOVEMBER 2022.

 (I died. isn’t he the best?)

-The two of us had done most of the touristy attractions in London previously, so we decided to stay away from any of the crowded main areas, choosing instead to spend our time wandering the streets of Bloomsbury, Hampstead, & Notting Hill, three areas of the city I’d never spent much time in before.
+The two of us had done most of the touristy attractions in London previously, so we decided to stay away from any of the crowded main areas, choosing instead to spend our time wandering the streets of Bloomsbury, Hampstead, & Notting Hill; three areas of the city I’d never spent much time in before.
 We had nothing particular in mind for our time in London, other than to eat as much food as we could possibly get our hands on & drink as many margaritas as we could hold down.
 Life goals.

 I have to admit, I fell hard for the beautiful streets of Hampstead, lined with the types of gorgeous houses I will never own – the two of us wandered around (with a £4 sausage roll in hand) gawking in the windows of other people’s homes.
-The same thing is true of Notting Hill, but we mainly only made the journey out there for one thing: The Blue Door, from Notting Hill the movie.
+The same thing is true of Notting Hill, but we mainly only made the journey out there for one thing: The Blue Door, from Notting Hill.
 One of my top 10 movies of all time, I was determined that we’d hunt down the door & snap a picture.

 Below is a list of some of the places we loved on our trip, as well as a handful of photos that give a small sneak peek into our weekend.